Wormit Bay to Newburgh

 The Wormit Bay to Balmerino section of 2.5 miles (4km) starts at Wormit Bay Car Park.
 It weaves a lovely undulating route which runs just above the shoreline of the Firth of Tay leading to Balmerino.

-Some sections are steep as you pass through fields and woodlands but these are very short so don’t be discouraged!
+Some sections are steep as you pass through fields and woodlands, but these are very short so don’t be discouraged!

 Balmerino to Newburgh

-The Balmerino to Newburgh section of 11 miles (17.5km) is long and quite strenuous containing an area where the path almost reaches the summit of Norman’s Law.
+The Balmerino to Newburgh section of the Fife Coastal Path is 11 miles (17.5km) long and quite strenuous.
+There’s an area of the path where it almost reaches the summit of Norman’s Law which, at 285 metres, is the highest point in north Fife.

 You will see a small Scots Pine adjacent to the arch and a plaque commemorating the twinning of the Fife Coastal Path and the Skåneleden Trail in Skåne, Sweden.
 We hope that twinning our paths will encourage walkers from both sides of the North Sea to explore their love of coastal long-distance routes.